Blog

 AI made building cheap.
 It made context the scarce resource.

-Lemma is building the context layer for AI-native companies: adaptive voice conversations that collect the human context teams need and turn it into decision-ready reports.
+Lemma is building the context layer for AI-native companies: adaptive voice conversations that ask follow-up questions, collect human intelligence, and turn it into usable context.

-Start with one decision your team is making from shallow inputs.
+Start with one workflow where your team is acting from shallow inputs.

 Turn that workflow into a conversation.